dwp/dataworks-repo-template-docker/README.md

-# dataworks-repo-template
+# dataworks-repo-template-docker

-Template repository for DataWorks GitHub
+## Description

-This repo contains the Makefile to fit the standard pattern.
+This repo contains Makefile, and Dockerfile to fit the standard pattern.
-This repo will be used as a base to create new non-Terraform repos, upon which the user runs make initial-commit, adding the githooks submodule, making the repo ready for use.
+This repo is a base to create new Docker image repos, adding the githooks submodule, making the repo ready for use.

-### Initialisation steps
-Welcome to your new DataWorks GitHub repository.

-Please run:
+After cloning this repo, please run:
-`make initial-commit`
+`make bootstrap`
-to begin using your repository.

-The `initial-commit` will create a PR adding the `dataworks-githooks` submodule to the `.githooks` folder.
-For more info see: [dataworks-githooks](https://github.com/dwp/dataworks-githooks)